-Prepare for the complex role of infant/family specialist.
-This field has greatly expanded in the past 20 years because of new research and understanding about the importance of the first three years of life.
+This is a field that has greatly expanded in the past 20 years as the result of new research and understanding about the importance of the first three years of life.
 In response, recent legislation and policy initiatives have created an enormous demand for services for infants and their families.